Tests and Results

 BACK TO MAIN INDEX

-Surgery policy is encourage patients to look up their results online using Patient Access.
+Surgery policy is encourage patients to look up their results online using the NHS App.

 If a result is abnormal we will inform you of your results by the use of SMS messages, or by telephone.